kunjee17/kunjee17.github.io/content/post/functional-programming-adventures-in-2019.md

 In 2019 I will try to speak at more conferences.
 As of now *F# exchange* is top of my mind.
 Please suggest good conference if you think they are good and don't mind fresh speakers.

 ## Languages
 Because of my for history I never liked English that much.
 Also, never bothered about it.
-But I guess need to improve on that.
+But I guess I need to improve on that.
 Also, want to learn German as well.
 People says it is very close to Sanskrit.
 May be I can learn both.
 If you know how to get started with German better than Google search then please let me know.

 > If someone is confused about history and English they can read about [Bengal Famine 1943](https://en.wikipedia.org/wiki/Bengal_famine_of_1943) a very recent incident.